Reading Wiener in 2025

 Half a century after Wiener warned of a system governed by feedback and two decades after McLuhan detailed the sensorium’s submission to the circuit, Gilles Deleuze diagnosed the political consequence of this merger: the successor to Foucault’s disciplinary institutions are the societies of control.

-Foucault’s disciplinary societies operated through enclosed physical spaces that mold the Individual (the school, the factory, the prison).
-Control societies operate through modulation and data streams that track the subject continuously across open systems.
+In his seminal 1990 essay, “Postscript on the Societies of Control,” Deleuze identifies a shift in the texture of power.
+Foucault’s disciplinary societies operated through enclosed physical spaces that mold the individual - the school, the factory, the prison.
+Control societies by contrast, move beyond containment and walls, and operate through modulation, a continuous and fluid adjustment of data streams that track the subject continuously across open systems.

 “The old power was defined by the individual—its signature, its number, its place in a mass.
 The new power is defined by the dividual—masses, samples, data, markets, or ‘banks.’
 It is no longer a question of disciplining people, but of controlling access.”